kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 did not happen.
 For this reason, I won't be adding states to this table until they certify their results.

-As of December 2, 2016, certified results for the following states (plus DC) have been compiled: AL, AR, AZ, CO, CT, DE, FL, GA, IA, IL, HI, KS, KY, LA, MI, MN, ND, NE, NH, NJ, NM, NV, OH, OK, RI, SC, TX, UT, VT, VA, WA, WY
+Certified results for the following states (plus DC) have been compiled: AL, AR, AZ, CO, CT, DE, FL, GA, IA, IL, HI, KS, KY, LA, MI, MN, ND, NE, NH, NJ, NM, NV, OH, OK, RI, SC, TX, UT, VT, VA, WA, WY

 Results for the following states have been certified, but have not been compiled: AK, MA